How can I run a command on all files with the extension .gz?

 If an explicit loop is desired, or if your command does not accept multiple filename arguments in one invocation, the for loop can be used:

-# do something with "$file"
+# Bourne for file in ./*.gz do echo "$file" # do something with "$file" done

 To do it recursively, use find:

-find . -name '*.gz' -type f -exec do-something {} \;
+# Bourne find . -name '*.gz' -type f -exec do-something {} \;

 If you need to process the files inside your shell for some reason, then read the find results in a loop: